Tools4everBV/HelloID-Conn-Prov-Target-Blacklist-SQL/README.md

 The correlation configuration is not used or required in this connector

-## Settings in AD Uniqueness script
+## Settings in AD uniqueness script
-The following settings can and should be set in the AD Uniquess script
+The following settings can and should be set in the AD uniqueness script

 | Setting           | Description                                                            | Default value |
 | ----------------- | ---------------------------------------------------------------------- | ---------------------------------------- |